shunzh/RLCodeBase/README.md

 107(4),477-490
 http://www.cs.utexas.edu/~dana/Biol_Cyber.pdf

+For human experiments, human subjects data are required and  put in the same folder, named as ubj{ID}.parsed.mat.
+ID is in the range of 25-36.
+These files are not included in this repo.

-[Place holder: details of the algorithm will be described in my thesis]
+The details of the algorithm will be described in my thesis (will be available soon) and/or a future publication.